-- 1. 1.
-The Transition Unemployment Benefit shall be financed from - (a) the 1 per cent contribution of the worker and the recycling fee in the National Savings Fund Account of the worker and any interests accrued thereon, to the level of 50 per cent of the Transition Unemployment Benefit; and - (b) (b) the Workfare Programme Fund to the level of 50 per cent of the Transition Unemployment Benefit. - 2.
-Where the accumulated funds under paragraph 1(a) are not sufficient, any shortfall to the set rates shall be met from the Workfare Programme Fund.
+- 1. Subject to paragraph 2, the Transition Unemployment Benefit shall be financed from - (a) the one per cent contribution of the worker and the recycling fee in the National Savings Fund Account of the worker and any interests accrued thereon, to the extent of 50 per cent of the Transition Unemployment Benefit; and - (b) the Workfare Programme Fund to the level of 50 per cent of the Transition Unemployment Benefit. - 2.
+Where a worker is admitted to a training or re-skilling scheme and opts for the payment of the Transition Unemployment Benefit, the benefit shall be financed from the total of - (a) one-third of the one per cent contribution of the worker and of the recycling fee in the National Savings Fund account of the worker and any interest accrued thereon; - (b) one-third from the Workfare Programme Fund; and - (c) one-third from the National Empowerment Foundation. - 3.
+Where the total amount under paragraph 1(a) or 2(a) is not sufficient, any deficiency shall be met from the Workfare Programme Fund.